Listing of Clayton County's Athletic Associations with coordinator information.

 Addresses needs and concerns of low-income families, the elderly, and the handicapped citizens of Clayton, Fayette and Henry Counties.
 The agency handles programs such as: Head Start, Child Development (day care), Weatherization and Energy, Transportation, and Legal Aid.
 Log on to Clayton County CSA's website to learn more about their programs http://www.claytoncountycsa.org/.

 Science.gov is a gateway to authoritative selected science information provided by U.S. Government agencies, including research and development results.

 The Georgia General Assembly created the Georgia Greenspace Program during the 2000 legislative session by enacting Senate Bill 399 (codified as Official Code of Georgia Annotated Sec.
 36-22-1 et seq.).
 The statute assigns responsibility for program administration to the Department of Natural Resources.
-The Clayton County Greenspace Program is monitored by the Greenspace Office of Transportation and Development.
+The Clayton County Greenspace Program is monitored by the Greenspace Office of Parks and Recreation.

 The National Association of Counties (NACo) was created in 1935 when county officials wanted to have a strong voice in the nation's capital.
 More than six decades later, NACo continues to ensure that the nation's 3066 counties are heard and understood in the White House and the halls of Congress.
 NACo's membership totals more than 2,000 counties, representing over 80 percent of the nation's population.

 Online office including corporation, election, professional licensure, and securities information.